GraceE-Dion/Irrigation-Laser-YOLO2-ViT-Soil-Analysis/README.md

 ## 🏁 Conclusion

 This project successfully demonstrates that a **Vision Transformer (ViT) architecture** is effective at interpreting complex spectral patterns created by laser-soil interaction.
 Through five systematic development phases, the research progressed from a baseline whole-image classifier to a **YOLOv8** object detection architecture that simultaneously detects UV laser spots and predicts moisture levels in a single forward pass.
 The final Phase 6 model achieves 95.3% mAP50 on a fully corrected 1,026-image dataset, with perfect inference accuracy across five of seven datasets and an overall inference accuracy of 89.1% — an improvement of 7.85 percentage points over Phase 5.
-Future work (Phase 7) will focus on targeted augmentation to improve IR laser dataset performance and adjacent moisture level discrimination at high saturation levels (8, 9, 10), and extending the pipeline to real-time field deployment.
+Phase 7 explored targeted augmentation to improve IR laser dataset performance but confirmed that hue-shift augmentation alone is insufficient to simulate real IR laser signatures.
+Phase 6 remains the production model with 89.1% inference accuracy across 46 unseen images.
+Future work (Phase 8) will focus on dedicated IR laser training data collection and extending the pipeline to real-time field deployment.
 The integration of multi-spectral data (IR, UV, and RGB) allows for a robust classification system that could significantly improve automated irrigation efficiency and water conservation in precision agriculture.

 Throughout all phases, the project applied governance-first development principles - structured validation, dataset integrity controls, bias mitigation, and deployment risk benchmarking - demonstrating that responsible AI development is achievable within resource-constrained research environments and is essential to producing AI systems that can be trusted, audited, and safely extended across real-world deployment contexts.